-To test how ready are small and medium business to use factoring as a source of short-term financing in the questionnaire we prepared for them the following questions:
+To test how ready are small and medium business to use factoring as a source of shortterm financing in the questionnaire we prepared for them the following questions:

-Are you glad as e ekonomik entity to provide information about the payment performance of your clients?
+Question: Are you glad as e ekonomic entity to provide information about the payment performance of your clients?

-Alternative

-Frequency

-Percentage

-Yes

-43

-39%

-No

-67

-61%

-Total

-110

-100%

-Table 0.6.
+Table 6.
 Information for customer payment performance.

+Alternative Frequency Percentage

+Yes 43 39%

+No 67 61%

+Total 110 100%

+Descurses Coloulation of the Author

+Table 6.
+Information for customer payment performance.

-Figure 0.6.
+Figure 6.
 Information for customer payment performance

 In the table 5.9 and graph 5.10 we see that 39% of respondents answered that they are willing to provide information about the payment performance of their customers, while 61% responded that they were not ready.

 This is only a problem mentality that currently Albanian businesses, because they think that thety are giving information about the company debit accounts.
 But again we can say that 39% is very promising for creating a good environment for business operations of factoring.